TAWilts/HODOR/README.md

 ## 📄 Cite Us

 If you use HODOR in your research, please cite:

+This is currently the early access version of the paper:

 ```bibtex
 @ARTICLE{11121653,
   author={Wilts, Thomas and Böer, Gordon and Winkler, Julian and Cisewski, Boris and Schramm, Hauke and Badri-Hoeher, Sabah},